Azure/ARO-RP/docs/hive.md

 ## Generating config

 In order to generate config for a dev environment you need to ensure you have the correct `LOCATION` set in your env file.
-Once this is done you can simple run the config generation script.
+Once this is done you can simply run the config generation script.

 ```bash
 # source your environment file